As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 Best for: Snow activities, skiing, winter festivals

-As a country that plays host to the snowiest place on earth, Japanese winters are sure to satisfy even the most picky of winter holiday enthusiasts.
+As a country that plays host to the snowiest place on earth, Japanese winters are sure to satisfy even the pickiest of winter holiday enthusiasts.

 2. Check the visa requirements of your country

 Sometimes, visiting Japan isn’t just as simple as turning up.
 Be sure to check the visa requirements before you plan your holiday, and especially before you board the plane!